Where to Find Us

 Find support, learn from others’ experiences, share information and resources, and build your sense of community in a safe, confidential space.
 Peer-facilitated by Pleo Family Peer Supporters.
 Virtual and held on Zoom.
 All virtual support groups are drop-in, with exception to Parents of Suicidal Youth Virtual Support Group (By registration only).

 Drop-In Virtual Parent Support Group 13-25 for parents and caregivers of youth and young adults (ages 13-25) facing mental health or addiction challenges.
-Every Wednesday.
+Held on the first and third Wednesday of each month.
 Location: Virtual (Zoom)

-This free drop-in virtual parent support group for parents and caregivers of youth and young adults (ages 13-25) facing mental health or addiction challenges, is held every Wednesday (4th Wednesday is bilingual) from 6:30pm to 8pm on Zoom and peer-facilitated by two Pleo Family Peer Supporters.
+This free drop-in virtual peer support group for parents and caregivers of youth and young adults (ages 13-25) facing mental health or addiction challenges, is held on the first and third Wednesday of each month from 6:30pm to 8:00pm on Zoom and peer-facilitated by two Pleo Family Peer Supporters.

 Join here: https://us02web.zoom.us/j/83150489909